creachadair/recipes/breads/banana-bread.md

 - Combine cinnamon and sugar for topping and set aside.

 - Mash banana thoroughly with buttermilk (and sour cream) and set aside.
+  If using 3 bananas, consider adding 1 to 2 tbsp. additional milk.

 - Cream butter and sugar well, then beat in egg and vanilla extract.